 As placement Relationship Officer you will be a key member of the newly developed service.
 Reporting to the Supplier Relationship Manager, your role will be to ensure that placements continue to meet the assessed needs of individuals placed and that they meet expectations in terms of quality of service and cost effectiveness.
 You will review individuals in all commissioned services, ensuring provision is in line with expected standards.
 You will work in one of three thematic areas: (Residential and Nursing Care/ Supported Living, Housing Related Support and other Accommodation based Services/ Community and Preventative Services).

-With a track record of undertaking person centred reviews of individual needs, assessing and identifying eligible needs and drafting effective person centred support plans, knowledge of CQC regulations, policies and guidance and a robust Understanding of the policy, legislative and operating environment of health, social care, regulated services and the community and voluntary sectors.
+With a track record of undertaking person centred reviews of individual needs, assessing and identifying eligible needs and drafting effective person centred support plans, you will have knowledge of the Ordinary Residence rules and guidance, knowledge of Continuing Healthcare guidance, knowledge of CQC regulations, policies and guidance and a robust Understanding of the policy, legislative and operating environment of health, social care, regulated services and the community and voluntary sectors.

 Brent Council values the diversity of its community and aims to have a workforce that reflects this and therefore encourage applications from all sections of the community.
 We positively encourage all applicants to self-identify their characteristics in the diversity survey section in the application.

 We are committed to safer recruitment and safeguarding and promoting the welfare of children and young people and expect all staff and volunteers to share this commitment.
 Applicants should be aware that posts working with children, young people and vulnerable adults are subject to an Enhanced DBS check as well as other employment clearances.

 Brent has a positive approach to flexible working.

 We are a Disability Confident Employer – committed to ensuring that our recruitment and selection process is inclusive and accessible.